ruaridhw/dockerfiles/rio/README.md

 # rio

-A Docker container for compiling and testing the R package leeper/rio based on the Docker image ruaridhw/r-pkgdev
+A Docker container based on the image ruaridhw/r-pkgdev that provides an environment necessary to build, test, check and install the R package leeper/rio